- Set up a notification

 Drop or add a state under Target States to monitor data that enters that state (required for Enters State), or Source States to monitor data the exits that state (required for Exits State).
-When monitoring state transitions, you can optionally choose both a source and target: for example, the figure below shows the configuration for detecting a state transition from the Good state to the Bad state.
+When monitoring state transitions, you can optionally choose both a source and target: for example, the figure above shows the configuration for detecting a state transition from the Bad state to the Good state.

 Click the submit button at the bottom of the Data Driven Condition dialog when finished.

 You can add multiple data conditions for the same notification.
-With multiple conditions, use the Multiple Condition Operator to indicate whether all conditions (And) or any conditions (Or) must be met for the notification to occur.
+With multiple conditions, use the Multiple Condition Operator to indicate whether all conditions (And) or just any condition (Or) must be met for the notification to occur.